Last Updated on January 13, 2021 by Nina Ahmedow

 We ordered hummus as a starter with some homemade bread, and the portion was actually big enough to serve one person as a main dish.

 It was some of the best hummus I ever had, and I later found out that the chef is actually Israeli.
 So that’s why the hummus was so good!
+For my own hummus recipe check out my 30 vegan recipes from the Muslim world.

 I also had pasta with eggplant, which was decent but nothing in comparison with the hummus.
 The service was friendly, even though they seemed a bit in a rush to remove our plates.